MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 8.1.0
+- Add option to disable the fallback on the Pull Request target branch when no baseline build for the current branch can be found.

 #### 8.0.3
 - Remove warning when optional numeric parameters (e.g., `coverageVariance`) are not specified. (mitigates GitHub issue #134)
 - Bump version of azure-devops-node-api to fix proxy bug.